ethyca/fidesops/docs/fidesops/docs/guides/saas_config.md

     - `request_params`
         - `name` Used as the key for query param values, or to map this param to a value placeholder in the path.
         - `type` Either "query" or "path".
-        - `references` This is the same as reference in the Dataset schema.
+        - `references` These are the same as `references` in the Dataset schema.
 It is used to define the source of the value for the given request_param.
         - `identity` This denotes the identity value that this request_param should take.
-        - `default_value` Hard-coded default value for a request_param.
+          - `default_value` Hard-coded default value for a `request_param`.
 This is most often used for query params since a static path param can just be included in the `path`.
     - `postprocessors` An optional list of response post-processing strategies.
 We will ignore this for the example scenarios below but an in depth-explanation can be found under [SaaS Post-Processors](saas_postprocessors.md)

 ## Example scenarios